tqtezos/stablecoin/haskell/README.md

 1. a Haskell library to interact with the stablecoin contract (basically Haskell bindings) and tests for it.
 2. a `stablecoin-client` executable to deploy and interact with the stablecoin contract.

-## Build Instructions
+## Install Instructions

+You can download static `stablecoin-client` binary for Linux from GitHub [releases](https://github.com/tqtezos/stablecoin/releases).
+Alternatively, you can build this package from sources.

 You need [Stack](http://haskellstack.org/) to build this package.

 To build the library and the executable:
-1. Copy the stablecoin contract to `test/resources/stablecoin.tz` and then run `stack build`.
+1. Copy or symlink the stablecoin and metadata contracts to `test/resources/` and then run `stack build`.
 2. Or, alternatively, run `make build`.

 Run `stack install` to install the `stablecoin-client` globally.